 - Meet with your departmental academic advisor to discuss certificate options and how these courses may apply to your specific degree plan.

-- You may wish to meet with an academic advisor from the Horticulture Department to discuss courses proper course sequence.
+- You may wish to meet with an academic advisor from the Horticulture Department to discuss courses and proper course sequence.

 - You will officially apply for the certificate using the following link.
 Once approved, you will receive an email from the department stating you have been accepted into the minor.